DhrupalGP/school_management/README.md

 # school_management
-i i am creating this projects for learning basic fundamental of Django Learning.
+i am creating this projects for learning basic fundamental of Django Learning.

 in this projects i learned bellow things
 1.template rendering